 Curated environment: It requires a 3rd party edge-application developer to closely work together with the infrastructure vendor who delivers the edge cloud/fog platform and the party who operates this platform.
 The edge application will be vetted for security, extensively tested and possibly integrated in a customised way (apart from it possibly making use of standardised APIs as e.g. from ETSI MEC).
-An example scenario: A developer creates video acceleration software which is deployed on the edge cloud/fog computing platform of a router manufacturer, whereby the router is deployed in the access network of a mobile (cellular) network operator.
+An example scenario: A developer creates video acceleration software which is deployed on the MEC server, Cloudlet or fog node of a router manufacturer, whereby the router hosting this platform is deployed in the access network of a mobile (cellular) network operator.
 The expectations of the 3rd party app developer are met, as that party is used to integration work with telecoms companies.